-We cannot fail to notice interference with casting our votes.
-When voters are denied registration or struck from the registration rolls for no reason...when voting is made inconvenient or expensive by difficult ID requirements...when districts are gerrymandered so that our votes hardly matter.
+When someone interferes with our ability to cast our votes, we cannot help but notice.
+It's obvious when voters are denied registration or struck from the registration rolls for no reason...when voting is made inconvenient or expensive by difficult ID requirements...when districts are gerrymandered so that our votes hardly matter.
 The Wisconsin Election Integrity Action Team supports the work of Common Cause, the League of Women Voters, Disability Rights Wisconsin, and the American Civil Liberties Union among other groups in their work on these obvious threats.

 Interference with counting our votes would be less obvious.
 Computerized vote-counting created new risks of accidental miscounts and new opportunities for election theft--and moved it all out of our sight.

 Voting machines are computers that are manufactured, programmed, and operated by fallible, sometimes dishonest humans.
 They are set up and operated by well-meaning but lightly trained temporary workers under minimal oversight.
 The voting machines operate with code that is written in proprietary secrecy by private voting-machine companies or by whomever hacked them.